 With this method, space is allocated only after the browser starts downloading the image.
-After all the images are displayed, the layout would move, causing unnecessary shifts.
+After all the images are displayed, the layout moves, causing unnecessary shifts.

-A much better solution for resizing images is using aspect ratio.
-It is the ratio of width to height (e.g. 16:9).
+A much better solution for resizing images is using an aspect ratio.
+It is the ratio of width to height (e.g., 16:9).

-Using the aspect ratio allows the browser to calculate the space needed to display the image – and this way reduce the risk of layout shift.
+Using the aspect ratio allows the browser to calculate the space needed to display the image – and this way reduces the risk of layout shift.

 Dynamically injected content should never appear above content that’s already loaded.
 The only exception to this rule is when the change is caused by user interaction.
 As I mentioned before, such content won’t affect CLS if it’s loaded within 500ms after the interaction.